jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 ### Non-linearity

-Pieter come back and say our linear model is not adequate enough.
-He find that the relationship between years of education and dates are closer to:
+Pieter come back and realize our linear model is not adequate.
+The relationship between years of education and dates are not exactly linear:
 <div class="imgcap">
 <img src="/assets/dl_intro/educ.png" style="border:none;width:50%">
 </div>